kohola-io/horcrux-ansible/README.md

+# WARNING: the state of this repo has not been fully tested

+**horcrux.yml** has been tested on a cluster that has not previously had horcrux installed successfully, but redeployment when horcrux has already been installed needs work.

+**horcrux_state.yml** has been tested least and needs the most work

+**Vagrant** has not been tested at all

+README contents below have not been updated for the tweaked approach to install and deployment present in this repo

-# **WARNING: Until this warning is removed, the state of this repo has not been tested and is likely broken - this notice will be removed after refactoring and test is finished**
+**This notice will be removed after refactoring and test is finished**

 # Forked from @CafeValidator